raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Changes in v0.4

 Since a v0.4 release of the language had been blocked by the [LLVM 14](https://releases.llvm.org/14.0.0/docs/ReleaseNotes.html) release, it includes many new features in the language and complementary tools.
-Here, I've listed some major features of them.
+Here are some major features of them.

 ### The Perceus reference counting GC